-If you're buying a home, you're probably already feeling strapped for cash, and may not be eager to add another cost to your list.
-And if you're already hiring a home inspector, you may think that will cover your needs -- the home inspector is a generalist, who should be able to flag any issues with the home that might reduce its value or warrant ongoing negotiations with the seller, right?
+If you're buying a home, you're probably already feeling strapped for cash, and might not be eager to add another cost to your list.
+And if you're already hiring a home inspector, you may think that will cover your needs; the home inspector is a generalist, who should be able to flag any issues with the home that might reduce its value or warrant ongoing negotiations with the seller, right?

 That's a lot on the inspector's plate already.
 (And it's worth finding out where your inspector's particular strengths and weaknesses lie; almost all inspectors are stronger in some areas than in others.)

 But even the best home inspection typically doesn't cover everything that you might care about with a house, nor everything that adds to its value.